-In case you want to purify the water and kill the bugs fully, you will require standard household peroxide that has three percent of concentration and vinegar with a concentration that ranges from five to seven percent.
+In case you want to purify the water and kill the bugs fully, you will require standard household peroxide that has a three percent of concentration and vinegar with a concentration that ranges from five to seven percent.

 As already mentioned, keep both of the ingredients separated from each other and mix them only when needed.
 Mix the ingredients and put them in the cup with double walls.
-Once mixes, spray them on the surface and let them sit for several minutes.
+Once they are mixes, spray them on the surface and let them sit for several minutes.
 You can even let it air-dry.

 How to Store Peracetic Acid Solution